Calendar

 Hosting residencies

-CCN de Caen
+CCN of Caen in Normandy

 Danse à tous les étages, CDCN travelling in Brittany

-Le Quartz, scène nationale de Brest
+Le Quartz, national scene of Brest